 Campus and Crime Map

-- Students will be offered a room if they meet the all of the eligibility criteria and apply for accommodation before the specified deadline.
+- The university does not guarantee accommodation.
+First year home undergraduate students will be offered a room if they meet the all of the eligibility criteria and apply for accommodation before the specified deadline.

-- The university has over 5,400 bedrooms on the Canterbury campus with over 85% of rooms self-catered.
+- The university has 5,400 bedrooms on the Canterbury campus with over 85% of rooms self-catered.

-- Off campus, students can find a thriving music scene and great pubs and clubs with regular discounts to students.
-Favourite haunts include Bliss in Gillingham and, further afield, Maidstone offers the opportunity of some great nights out.
-Also, if students fancy a night out in London, the bright lights are less than an hour away by train.
+- At Medway, the university's Student Hub has a long history: when the campus was a naval barracks the Student Hub was a swimming pool, inspiring current students to name the restaurant and bar The Deep End.
+It hosts quiz and comedy nights, live music and nightclub events.
+The Medway area has a thriving music scene and great pubs and clubs offering regular discounts.
+Favourite haunts include MooMoo Clubrooms in Gillingham and, further afield, Maidstone offers the opportunity of some great nights out.
+If students fancy a night out in London, the bright lights are less than an hour away by train.

 - Canterbury and Medway campuses are 30 miles apart, and a free shuttle bus runs regularly between the two campuses during term-time.

-- Canterbury is pedestrian-friendly with traffic encouraged to stay out of the city centre, and the city is ideal for cycling, with plenty of designated paths.
+- Canterbury is pedestrian-friendly with traffic encouraged to stay out of the city centre.
+The city is ideal for cycling, with plenty of designated paths.

 - Bus services to nearby to Whitstable and Herne Bay make these towns desirable cheaper places to live whilst studying in the area.